Antisemitism in the United States: Nation of Islam

 A number of Jewish organizations, Christian organizations, Muslim organizations, and academics consider the Nation of Islam antisemitic.
 Specifically, they claim that the Nation of Islam has engaged in revisionist and antisemitic interpretations of the Holocaust and exaggerates the role of Jews in the Atlantic slave trade.

 In December 2012, the Simon Wiesenthal Center put the NOI's leader Louis Farrakhan on its list of the ten most prominent antisemites in the world.
 He was the only American to make it onto the list.
 The organization cited statements that he had made in October of that year in which he claimed that "Jews control the media" and "Jews are the most violent of people".

-Farrakhan has denied charges of antisemitism, but in his denial, he included a reference to "Satanic Jews."
-After he was banned from Facebook, he stated that those who consider him a hater don't know him personally.
-However, he admitted that Facebook's designation of him as a "dangerous individual" was correct.
+Farrakhan has denied charges of antisemitism, but in his denial, he included a reference to "Satanic Jews" and in another speech referred to Jews as termites.
+After he was banned from Facebook, he denied being a "hater" but admitted that Facebook's designation of him as a "dangerous individual" was correct.